emmabbui/emmabbui.github.io/README.md

 ## About me

-This is a portfolio of some of the projects I've worked on.
+This is a little page of some of the projects I've worked on.
 Thank you

 <3 Emma